“EWB works to enable sustainable development,

 Locally, PennEWB works with area high schools and other Penn student organizations to complete educational and outreach initiatives designed to promote sustainability.

-Recently, we've partnered with Saul Agricultural High School to teach a series on sustainable development and related appropriate technologies.
-Some of the curriculum topics include biogas, biodiesel, geothermal energy harvestation, future car power technologies, and climate change.
-For further information about the curriculum committee, contact Arthur Xu.
+For the past few years, we have maintained a partnership with Saul Agricultural High School to teach a series on sustainable development and related appropriate technologies.
+Some of the curriculum topics include biogas, biodiesel, geothermal energy harvestation, future car power technologies, climate change, and water conservation.

 Subscribe to PennEWB Local